dprgarner/cv/src/cv.md

 ### Coding

-- I've contributed to various open source JavaScript projects
-- I've attended conferences and meetups on TypeScript, React, and GraphQL
-- I've experimented in personal projects with Svelte, GraphQL, Apollo, NumPy, and TensorFlow
+I've contributed to various open source JavaScript projects, attended conferences and meetups on TypeScript, React, and GraphQL, and experimented in personal projects with Svelte, GraphQL, Apollo, NumPy, and TensorFlow.

 ### Other